 The island is good for road signs and gives you a good sense that you are driving in the right direction.
 The roads inland are more challenging but a Sat Nav can often get you to your destination.

 The fuel pumps are colour coded with green for unleaded petrol and black for diesel.
 Some Petrol/Gasoline filling stations may require pre-payment before the pump will operate.
 Credit cards are generally accepted for payment.

 On the motorways, you will find emergency telephones linked to an SOS telephone network at intervals of 2km.
 The emergency telephone number is 112.

 The last thing you want is to get using your car hire is a parking fine because you did not fully understand the signs or lines on the road and what they mean.
 Again a little advance preparation can go along way in making your driving and parking experience an enjoyable time.
 Some of the main resorts are very busy.
 For example parking within Maspalomas or Playa del Ingles can be difficult.
 If you arrive before 10am then it is possible to get a parking place near the beach or nearby.

 Yellow line on road: Single unbroken yellow lines on the side of the road mean absolutely no parking.

 Yellow kerb line: Again no parking

-Blue lines: these indicated you can pay a parking fee and this is paid at the nearest ticket machine.
+Blue lines: Parking allowed by paying a parking fee.
+This is paid at the nearest ticket machine.

 White lines: Free parking allowed.

 Disabled Parking: This is marked by a wheelchair symbol.

 If it’s too late for that, the best thing you can do is to pay the fine immediately before your car hire company becomes involved – otherwise you will be charged an additional administration fee by the hire company.